-In 2016, Paul Feig’s Ghostbusters re-boot was, unfairly, a casualty at the box office.
+In 2016, Paul Feig’s Ghostbusters re-boot, unfairly, bombed at the box office.

-Relaunching the franchise with a fabulously talented quartet of actresses shouldn’t have felt like a risk for Sony, but a ‘fanboy’ backlash followed the gender-swapping announcement and the film bombed.
+Relaunching the franchise with a fabulously talented quartet of actresses shouldn’t have felt like a risk for Sony, but a ‘fan’ backlash followed the gender-swapping announcement and the film seemed doomed from the outset.

 In spite of this, a vogue remains for re-gendering classic films in reboot format.